YifengSunToronto/BigData_MapReduce/README.md

 2. Map: Need a map function -> map key-val pair to generate a set of intermidiate key-val paris.
 3. This is like chopping the input data to small pecies so it can be shuffled and merged.
 4. Each Map node is working on a data split independently.
-5. Shuffle: For each output of Map node, re-orgnize them such that the same key paris are closed to each others
+5. Shuffle: For each output of Map node, re-orgnize(Sort by Key) them such that the same key paris are closed to each others.
+Then move the output to Reducers based on Reducers partition policy.
 6. Reduce: Merge output of Shuffle, which is the orgnized intermidiate key-valu paris, to put the same key pairs together.
 7. Each Reduce node is working on a range of key-value pairs independently.
 8. Output: Key-val pairs